sakkarose/vie_wpa2_pw/README.md

-# Handcrafted WiFi Password Dictionaries & Rules for VIE Access Points
+# WiFi Password Dictionaries & Rules for VIE Access Points

 This repository contains specialized wordlists tailored for cracking WiFi passwords, with a focus on likely patterns found in Vietnam.